Answerability for regulated training

 Course and service routing

-Map messy buyer questions to specific courses, refreshers, consultancy paths, rescue cover, team bookings, or admissions routes.
+Map buyer questions to specific courses, refreshers, consultancy paths, rescue cover, team bookings, or admissions routes.

 02